 The Faculty of Health & Social Sciences has contractual arrangements with NHS organisations and Local Authorities for pre-paid places on specified modules including NHS South of England and the Pan-Dorset and Wiltshire Social Work Teaching Partnership.
 If you work within Dorset & Somerset or Hampshire & Isle of Wight you may be able to access the pre-paid places.
 These arrangements allow NHS Trusts and Local Authorities to nominate the staff they wish to send on each unit or course.

 The pre-arranged agreements allow individuals, such as yourself, a route to access appropriate professional development opportunities that are seen as strategically important to your organisation (in consultation with your Line Manager/Education Co-ordinator).
 All requests for pre-paid places must first be agreed by your organisation prior to completing an application.

 The coursework comprises a 3000 word reflective essay outlining the learning gained, how it has impacted practice and how the new found knowledge would be disseminated.

-Having completed this unit the student is expected to:
+Having successfully completed this unit the student is expected to: